allenai/nlphighlights/episodes/115_allennlp_interviewing_matt_gardner.md

 goes back like three and a half or four years ago to an earlier version of, I guess I was learning how to do deep learning.
 In my PhD thesis, I was doing knowledge base completion and focused on like log linear kinds of methods.
 And when the deep learning revolution happened in NLP, I was just focused on finishing my thesis and it kind of passed me by.
-And so when I got to AI 2, I was learning stuff and tried to use Keras, which is a library built at the time on top of Theano and TensorFlow, it was, had a bunch of different backends trying to make it easy, to just give a high level API to deep learning for a lot of different things.
+And so when I got to AI2, I was learning stuff and tried to use Keras, which is a library built at the time on top of Theano and TensorFlow, it was, had a bunch of different backends trying to make it easy, to just give a high level API to deep learning for a lot of different things.
 And I was using this to try to do NLP and